mkhanal1/aws-remediation/Readme.md

 ## FAQ
 1. Do we need to provide extra permissions to already existing Qualys role?
     * No. However, a new role will be created for lambda function so that it can act on resources to remediate them.
-The list of permissions is mentioned in [file] (/Config/lambdarole.json)
+The list of permissions is mentioned in [lambdarole.json](/Config/lambdarole.json)
 2. Can we add our own modules?
     * Yes, we can build your own lambda functions against unsupported modules or build a different remediation action against the supported module.
 You will have to store it under [Remediation](/Remediation) folder
 3. How will the new update/modules be cascaded to us?